Co-Chair: Eugene Kim, MD

 - Create a forum for the development of ideas and methods to improve collaboration among a wide range of clinical specialties in the field of pediatric chronic pain.

 - Promote participation of various specialties at SPPM meetings

 - Outline, define, and monitor metrics and outcomes of IIPT programs nationally through collaborative research.

-- Advocate for evidence-based pediatric pain programs by developing standards for IIPT programs and creating communications for member programs.
+- Advocate for evidence-based pediatric pain programs by developing standards for ICPT programs and creating communications for member programs.

-- Create and disseminate public materials to educate patients and families on chronic pain rehabilitation and improve access to care.
+- Create and disseminate public materials to educate patients and families on IIPT and improve access to care.

-The IIPT SIG strives to build a thriving, national/North American community among all IIPT programs to improve the science, quality, and access to care for children with chronic pain.
+The ICPT SIG strives to build a thriving, national/North American community among all interdisciplinary pediatric chronic pain providers to improve the science, quality, and access to care for children with chronic pain.